 If You Need a Second Vehicle for Your Work

 All sorts of trades and occupations require a secondary vehicle.
-For example, painters, bakers, artists, landscapers, contractors, etc. If you need a second car for work, a second loan makes practical and financial sense.
+For example, painters, bakers, artists, landscapers, contractors, etc. If you need an additional car for work, a second loan makes practical and financial sense.
 This is especially true if the current vehicle you own does not fit the size requirements for your job.
 The best-case scenario is that even with two car loans, you’ll be able to have more income coming in and add more room to your budget.

 When You Need More Than Once Vehicle in Your Household